Cllr Pamela Buchan

 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

 I pursued Marine Biology through degree and into postgraduate research, specializing in tidal and lunar chronobiology (body clocks) in juveniles of the King Ragworm.
 I then moved into a nine year career in public engagement with science, predominantly working across the North of England with the British Science Association delivering events, running networks, and managing volunteers, during which time I also grew my young family.
 Towards the end of my time with the BSA I completed a part time MSc in Coastal Zone Management, with a view to returning both to research and to my former marine specialism.
-Since 2018, I am an elected councillor with Plymouth City Council.
-Through my council role, I sit on a number of boards that work at the interface of the marine environment and the public.
+From May 2018 - May 2022, I've been elected councillor with Plymouth City Council.
+Through my council role and as a volunteer, I've sat on a number of boards that work at the interface of the marine environment and the public.
 I volunteer as a mentor with the Social Mobility Foundation.

 Broad research specialisms: